 Industry has been using enzymes for over a hundred years.
 While it initially had to content itself with natural enzymes, it is now increasingly possible to design tailor-made biocatalysts with specific properties.
 The start-up company candidum GmbH from Stuttgart promises to achieve this faster than ever before - mostly thanks to accelerated virtual screening.

 In Germany, around 1,500 tonnes of antibiotics per year are administered to humans and animals.
-As a result, more and more bacteria are developing resistance to common antibiotics.
+As a result, more and more bacteria are developing resistance to common antibiotics, which can make the treatment of bacterial infections very difficult.
 As part of HyReKA, a cooperative project funded by the BMBF, scientists led by Professor Thomas Schwartz from the KIT are investigating how antibiotic-resistant pathogens spread and how they can be prevented from doing so.